jahinzee/FourHasFourLetters/README.md

 A Python app that demonstrates the weird and wonderful world of worded-form-length functions.

 ## Dependencies
-Install these dependencies first before using the scripts:
+Install the dependencies first before using the scripts:
 ```
-pip install num2words
-pip install colorama
+pip install -r requirements.txt
 ```